Speech-Language Pathology-Assistant Certificate Program

-Are you interested in becoming a speech-language pathologist assistant or audiologist assistant?
+Are you interested in becoming a speech-language pathologist assistant?

-Our Speech-Language Pathologist/Audiologist-Assistant (SLP/A-A) Certificate program is designed to provide students with foundational knowledge in the areas of speech, language, and hearing development in order to be eligible to become assistants in Speech-Language Pathology and Audiology, and includes an increased amount of credit hours dedicated to clinical application and observation in the fields of SLP and Audiology.
-Being an SLP/A-assistant provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.
+Our Speech-Language Pathologist-Assistant (SLPA) Certificate program is designed to provide students with foundational knowledge in the areas of speech, language, and hearing development in order to be eligible to become assistants in Speech-Language Pathology, and includes an increased amount of credit hours dedicated to clinical application and observation in the fields of SLP.
+Being an SLP-assistant provides the opportunity to directly work with and help individuals with speech, language, and hearing disorders in schools, clinics, and hospitals, under the supervision of a certified speech-language pathologist.

 Requirements for Certificate Completion

-To receive the SLP/A-A Certificate from the University of Montana, a student must fulfill the following criteria:
+To receive the SLPA Certificate from the University of Montana, a student must fulfill the following criteria:

 - Possess a minimum grade average of 2.7 in all work attempted at the University of Montana-Missoula and a minimum grade of C or better in all courses that count toward program requirements.

-Transcripts are subject to review, and student must be enrolled in the SLP/A-A Certificate program.
+Transcripts are subject to review, and student must be enrolled in the SLPA Certificate program.

 UM Technology Requirements for Online Education